 In the last 12 months, investment grade Argyle certified pink diamonds have increased in value by an average of 18.6% and up to 28% in the more rare categories

 The three attributes, which determine the colour grade of a Pink Diamond, are:

 The dominant colour of the diamond.
 Sometimes there are modifying colour or tints that affect hue.
 For example, a diamond with a pink hue may have a purplish tint.

 The strength in the pink of the hue.
 Hue saturation in pink diamonds can range from light pink to intense, and at the strongest, saturation vivid.

 The amount of lightness or darkness in the diamond.
 The range of tone extends from light to dark.

 Pink Diamond Origin

 When it comes to pricing, a Pink Diamonds origin makes a substantial difference to an investor.
-For example, a GIA Fancy Intense Pink Diamond from the Australian Argyle Diamond Mine will fetch a 30% premium over a Fancy Intense Pink Diamond with the same colour and clarity from another location.
+For example, a GIA Fancy Intense Pink Diamond from the Argyle mine will fetch a 30% premium over a Fancy Intense Pink Diamond with the same colour and clarity from another location.
 (Christie’s Auctions)